-Five national fraternities (Phi Gamma Delta, Beta Theta Pi, Tau Kappa Epsilon, Sigma Chi, Sigma Nu) maintain their own residential houses.
-A sixth has organized as an official interest group of Psi Sigma Phi.
-Three national sororities (Delta Delta Delta, Pi Beta Phi, and Kappa Kappa Gamma) have their own activity houses and group suites within the residence halls.
-A fourth sorority, Alpha Sigma Alpha, has recently been organized.
-The campus "Greek" organizations comprise about 35 percent of Knox students and sponsor many social and community service events throughout the year.
-The Interfraternity Council is the governing body of the fraternities on campus.
-Pan-Hellenic Council governs the sororities.
+Five national fraternities (Phi Gamma Delta, Beta Theta Pi, Tau Kappa Epsilon, Sigma Chi, and Sigma Nu) maintain their own residential houses.
+A sixth, Gentlemen of Quality, has organized as a local fraternity.
+There are four national sororities (Alpha Sigma Alpha, Delta Delta Delta, Pi Beta Phi, and Kappa Gamma).
+The campus Greek organizations comprise about 30 percent of Knox students and sponsor many social, community service and philanthropic events throughout the year.
+The Interfraternity Council is the governing body of the fraternities on campus; Pan-Hellenic Council governs the sororities.